open-mmlab/mmdetection/docs/en/tutorials/config.md

     hooks=[
         dict(type='TextLoggerHook', by_epoch=False),
         dict(type='TensorboardLoggerHook', by_epoch=False),
-        dict(type='WandbLoggerHook', by_epoch=False,
-             init_kwargs={'entity': 'WandBUserOrGroupEntity', 'project': "WandBProjectName", 'config': cfg_dict}), # The Wandb logger is also supported, It requires `wandb` to be installed.
+        dict(type='MMSegWandbHook', by_epoch=False, # The Wandb logger is also supported, It requires `wandb` to be installed. init_kwargs={'entity': "OpenMMLab", # The entity used to log on Wandb 'project': "MMDet", # Project name in WandB 'config': cfg_dict}), # Check https://docs.wandb.ai/ref/python/init for more init arguments.
-        # ClearMLLoggerHook, DvcliveLoggerHook, MlflowLoggerHook, NeptuneLoggerHook, PaviLoggerHook, SegmindLoggerHook are also supported based on MMCV implementation.
+        # MMDetWandbHook is mmdet implementation of WandbLoggerHook.
+ClearMLLoggerHook, DvcliveLoggerHook, MlflowLoggerHook, NeptuneLoggerHook, PaviLoggerHook, SegmindLoggerHook are also supported based on MMCV implementation.
-    ])  # The logger used to record the training process. dist_params = dict(backend='nccl')  # Parameters to setup distributed training, the port can also be set. log_level = 'INFO'  # The level of logging. load_from = None  # load models as a pre-trained model from a given path.
+    ])  # The logger used to record the training process.

+dist_params = dict(backend='nccl')  # Parameters to setup distributed training, the port can also be set. log_level = 'INFO'  # The level of logging.
+load_from = None  # load models as a pre-trained model from a given path.
 This will not resume training.